 Program Admission Overview

-Students are admitted to the program once a year, effective in the fall.
+Students are admitted to the program once a year, effective in the summer.
 Selection is made the previous spring and students begin a four-semester professional sequence in the subsequent fall semester.

 Entering the School of Education